 Best Homemade Ice Melt

 Snow is accumulating on your driveway, sidewalk, and the steps to the front door and you are out of rock salt or ice melter.
 It is imperative that you get something down to stop the snow from turning into ice.But what can one use in a pinch?
 Listed below are the best homemade ice melt quick fixes when store-bought brands are unavailable.
-Each remedy will be listed from best to worse for their deicing abilities, with pros and cons; ending with a closing comment.

-- An effective ice melt or deicer.
+- An effective homemade de-icer.

-- Salt in a substantial amount is considered caustic and toxic
+- Salt in a substantial amount is considered caustic and toxic.

 - Environmentally harmful, in moderate and large quantities, to plants, animals, water wells, drinking water, aquatic ecosystems, and humans.

-2. Rubbing alcohol
+2. Rubbing Alcohol